rishiroushan3/rishiroushan3/README.md

 ## 🔧 About Me

-B.Tech Mechanical Engineering graduate (GIET, BPUT – CGPA 7.5) with a Diploma in Mechanical Engineering and **1 year of hands-on industry experience** at **Force Motors Ltd. (Mercedes-Benz India)** in Pune.
+B.Tech Mechanical Engineering graduate (GIET, BPUT – CGPA 7.5) with a Diploma in Mechanical Engineering and **1 year of hands-on industry experience** at **Force Motors Ltd.** in Pune.

 I specialize in production operations, preventive maintenance, and AutoCAD mechanical design.
 I'm passionate about improving manufacturing efficiency and ensuring quality in high-volume production environments.